 - Reference books do not normally leave the building, but may be checked out overnight at the discretion of the Help Desk staff.

-- Mobile Wi‐Fi Hotspots may be borrowed for one week and may not be renewed.
+- Mobile Wi‐Fi Hotspots may be borrowed for two weeks and may not be renewed.

-- Newspapers and current issues of magazines do not circulate.
+- Newspapers do not circulate.
 Back issues of magazines may be checked out for two weeks.

 Types of Materials Available

 Books, Books on CD, CDs, DVDs, Periodicals, Media Kits, Video Equipment, Mobile Wi‐Fi Hotspots, and MeLCat Items.

 Number of Check-Outs per Account

 You may check out up to 70 items at a time with your MDL Card, including a maximum of 10 DVDs.